Wincey Willis: Career

 She appeared as a contestant on the BBC television quiz show Celebrity Eggheads in December 2011.
 In May 2014, she appeared in An Audience With Wincey Willis at the Courtyard Theatre in Hereford.
 Her last television appearance was as a guest on Lorraine in September that year, in an edition of the show celebrating 30 years on screen for the programme's host, Lorraine Kelly.

 Personal life and death

 Willis lived in the former Winston railway station in County Durham, which was on the closed Barnard Castle line.
 Known for her love of animals, she had over 50 of them living in her home.
 While at TV-am, Willis also lived in a flat in Camden, north west London, returning to Barnard Castle every other weekend.
 She later moved to Hereford.
 She was an advanced scuba diver.

 She married Malcolm Willis, a bed salesman, in 1972, but the couple were later divorced.

-Willis was diagnosed with fronto-temporal dementia in 2015, following which she returned to the north east and lived in Sunderland.
+Willis was diagnosed with frontotemporal dementia in 2015, following which she returned to the north east and lived in Sunderland.
 She died on 19 December 2024, at the age of 76.
 However, news of her death was not made public in the media until June 2025.